How 2020 Has Shaped the Way Companies Address Diversity

 Given the historical difficulty of making lasting improvements in diversity, it’s natural to ask whether it’s really different this time.
 With record numbers of Americans agreeing that racism is a significant problem, it certainly feels different.
-Half a year after the death of George Floyd, diversity and racial justice still dominate the nation’s headlines.
+More than half a year after the death of George Floyd, diversity and racial justice still dominate the nation’s headlines.

 Major American companies have continued moves to increase diversity and support minority communities in the months since the protests began.

 While these efforts are both laudable, it’s not just about morality or optics.
 Recent research has shown that there are strong financial incentives for companies to increase diversity and inclusion, especially at the executive level.
 Increased diversity brings a wider range of perspectives, which can foster innovation.
 A Boston Consulting Group study concluded that innovation revenue in companies with diverse management teams was 19% higher than in companies with homogeneous leadership.

 Diversity in the workforce is also a key factor in attracting and retaining top talent, particularly younger workers.
 It’s estimated that millennials will represent 75% of the global workforce by 2025.
 This generation, poised to take over the majority of corporate leadership positions in the coming decades, places a high value on diversity, not only in gender and ethnicity but in culture, sexual orientation, and individual perspectives.

 In addition to talent, companies need to attract investors.
 Socially conscious “impact investing” has been a rising trend for some years and has only gained popularity during the COVID-19 pandemic.
 With more individuals factoring in the social impact of their financial decisions, companies that don’t prioritise diversity can risk losing investors.